joeldrapper/literal/README.md

 ## Special Types

+The following types are designed to work like generics in other languages.
+In Ruby, they are implemented as methods that return an object with an `===` method to match the given value.

 #### `_Union`

 A union type means one of the other.
 For example, if you want to accept a `String` or a `Symbol`, you could make a union.